cchauve-canexia/BOVERI-510/README.md

 The script parses the beginning of Run to identify the amplicon manifest to use.

-To run it on the runs for testing MSI amplicons: bin/run_utils data/Runs_to_run_indel_caller_with_MSI_amplicons.csv ch-testdata/input BOVERI-515
+To run it on the runs for testing MSI amplicons:
+bin/run_utils data/Runs_to_run_indel_caller_with_MSI_amplicons.csv ch-testdata/input BOVERI-515

-The retrieve results
+To retrieve results
 bin/analysis_utils runs_csv_file output_dir -s3 s3_bucket[OPTIONAL]
-s3_bucket is an optional parameter (default 'cchauve-orchestration-ch') that specifies in which directory of s3:// to fetch the results of the indels pipeline.
+where s3_bucket is an optional parameter (default 'cchauve-orchestration-ch') that specifies in which directory of s3:// to fetch the results of the indels pipeline.

 For each run in runs_csv_file, the script stores in output_dir/run_id six TSV
 files:
 - <run_id>_indels_dump.tsv: indels calls in short format
 - <run_id>_warnings_reads.tsv: warnings raised while processing reads
 - <run_id>_warnings_clusters.tsv: warnings raised while creating read clusters